magjac/d3-graphviz/README.md

 <a name="graphviz_keyMode" href="#graphviz_keyMode">#</a> <i>graphviz</i>.<b>keyMode</b>(<i>mode</i>) [<>](https://github.com/magjac/d3-graphviz/blob/master/src/keyMode.js "Source")

-Set the key mode to the string *mode*.
+Set the key mode to the specified *mode* string.
 If *mode* is not one of the defined key modes above, an error is thrown.
 Returns the graph renderer instance.
 The key mode must be set before attaching the [DOT](http://www.graphviz.org/content/dot-language) source.
 If it is changed after this, an eror is thrown.